 Again, imagine you’re a dentist based in Manhattan, and you want to get your website ranking at the top of Google for “New York City dentist.”

-And so, that’s how a lot of companies have approach SEO for years.
+And so, that’s how a lot of companies have approached SEO for years.
 They would go out and build tons of links with identical or very similar anchor text.

-When we’re conducting an SEO audit, we’ll take a look at a website’s link profile, and see how many links they have and where they’re coming from, and the anchor text of those links.
+When we’re conducting an SEO audit, we’ll take a look at a website’s link profile and see how many links they have, where they’re coming from, and the anchor text of those links.

-Often, we find that websites have very highly-concentrated anchor text, with almost all the incoming links containing the same keyword phrases.
-Well, this is extremely unlikely to happen naturally!
+Often, we find that websites have very highly concentrated anchor text, with almost all the incoming links containing the same keyword phrases.
+This is extremely unlikely to happen naturally.

-Google knows that, and increasingly, this type of linking has become a big red flag to Google.
+Google knows that, and this type of linking is a big red flag.
 When Google sees this, they know you are trying to manipulate the search results.
-As a result, taking this approach with your SEO can do more harm than good over the long-term.
+As a result, taking this approach with your SEO can do more harm than good over the long term.

-Over the past decade, Google’s Penguin updates and “unnatural link” penalties were focused on devaluing (or penalizing) these unnatural linking schemes.
-So you should avoid building links to your website with overly-concentrated anchor text.
+Over the past decade, Google’s algorithm updates have been focused on devaluing or penalizing these unnatural linking schemes.
+So you should avoid building links to your website with overly concentrated anchor text.

-If you’re in business for the long-term (which I hope you are!), then it makes sense to take a long-term approach to SEO.
-By avoiding these 4 mistakes, you’ll stay on Google’s good side and protect your rankings for the long-term.
+If you’re in business for the long term (which I hope you are), then it makes sense to take a long-term approach to SEO.
+By avoiding these 4 mistakes, you’ll stay on Google’s good side and protect your rankings for years to come.